 The Only Rules That Seem Important To Mention

 Occasionally we will recommend a third-party vendor to our clients.
-Since we work in an area that is changing rapidly, sometimes fundamentally, a vendor recommended today may be recommended against next year.
-We would avoid this turbulence, if we could only see it in advance.
+Since we work in an area that changes rapidly, a vendor we recommended two years ago may not be recommended today.

-What we can assure all clients is that we do not accept compensation or considerations in any form from vendors.
+In the absence of long-term certainty, we can assure our clients that we do not accept compensation or considerations in any form from vendors.
 If we recommend a vendor for your consideration, it is because we believe they will help you meet your goal in way that is consistent with your budget, culture, needs, and calendar.
 To do otherwise would not meet our goal of being a trusted member of your executive team.